MaxiARG/Dev-Search/README.md

    yarn install
    yarn run start
    S key for switching to Expo Go
-   A key for opening Android Studio, or i Key for opening IOS simulator
+   A key for opening Android Studio
     ```